Terrier-Ride-Engineering-Club/Ride-Control-Computer/README.md

-# Ride Control Computer (RCC)
+# Ride Control Computer (RCC) 2024-2025
 This repo hosts all of the code and files related to Terrier Ride Engineering Club's (TREC) Ride Control Computer (RCC) project.
 This was made as a control system and Human Machine Interface (HMI) for TREC's Ride Engineering Competition (REC) entry, Poseidon's Wrath.
-It This repository is no longer maintained, as the 2024-2025 REC season has concluded.
+This repository is no longer maintained, as the 2024-2025 REC season has concluded.
 It exists for archive purposes.

 ## About the Project
 The Ride Control Computer (RCC) is a control and operator interface meant for controlling TREC's Poseidon's Wrath ride.
 This project uses a state machine for control logic, as well as a Flask webserver to serve as a Human Machine Interface.
 This project complies with all of ASTM F2291-24 Standards, minus operator access control.
 This code is open source, and other entities are encouraged to use it in any way they please.
 Attribution is required.